 When asked about the ideal muse to embody FYU PARIS, she quotes the man of a thousand faces : I want FYU PARIS to represent unapologetic freedom and inclusivity, so I immediately thought of David Bowie, and then I thought about Harry Styles because I love the way that he channels his creativity.”

 As a non-gendered label, inclusivity helps comprise the blueprint of FYU Paris.
-It takes clothing back to its initial function: to dress, however adds.The critical nuance of dressing for oneself instead of according to others’ expectations : “When I was 3 years old, we had our class photo taken at playschool.
-My mum had chosen what she wanted me to wear, it was my brother’s hand-me-down tracksuit with a plaid shirt with a peter pan collar, red and blue, and I didn't want to wear it, I really didn’t want to wear it, I had already chosen out a dress I wanted to wear.
+It takes clothing back to its initial function: to dress, however adds the critical nuance of 'dressing for oneself' instead of according to others’ expectations : “When I was 3 years old, we had our class photo taken.
+My mum had chosen what she wanted me to wear : my brother’s hand-me-down tracksuit with a plaid shirt with a peter pan collar, red and blue, and I didn't want to wear it, I had already chosen out a dress I wanted to wear.
 She refused and I was furious, absolutely furious”.

 This collection provided the perfect opportunity to recall that childhood spirit, where inventiveness and passion were at the center of everything.
 “I was quite a solitary child, so I had to make my own fun.
 I was probably happiest when I was making something with my hands."

-The Summer Memories collection dives back into Clem’s treasured childhood memories, plus those of Valentin, Clem’s other half and Co-founder of the other half of the brand.“We looked back at photos of us as kids and thought, “wow, there’s so much freedom and fun in the way we used to dress as kids!”
+The Summer Memories collection dives back into Clem’s treasured childhood memories, plus those of Valentin, the other half of FYU PARIS.“We looked back at photos of us as kids and thought, “Wow, there’s so much freedom and fun in the way we used to dress as kids!”